Calories count, but counting them is catastrophic.

 Calories are measured by a device called a bomb calorimeter.
 This device determines the amount of energy stored in food by burning it into ash.

 However, human digestion and metabolism are much more complex than combustion that takes place inside a lab.
-You body do not completely burn food into ash.
+Your body does not completely burn food into ash.
 (Take a look in the toilet if you need evidence of this.)

 As a result, calorimeters can only tell you the maximum values of energy stored in a particular food.
-They cannot tell you whether your body can actually extracg and utilize all that energy.
+They cannot tell you whether your body can actually extract and utilize all that energy.

 Moreover, calories on a nutrition label don’t account for the calories burned when eating that food.
 The calorific cost of digesting food varies for different macronutrients.

 For example, highly processed or refined foods tend to be easy to digest, allowing your body to use their energy (i.e. calories) easily.

 In contrast, foods that are high in protein or fiber require more energy to digest.
 Your body has to spend energy to get energy, so the net gain is less than the actual amount of energy available in the food.
 (This is where the idea of negative calorie foods came from).